iod Readers Summary:

-You might be shocked to know that the new iPad’s and 5-S iPhone now have body heat sensors in them and when they sense you are breaking the “safety rules” in the setting part of your device they automatically turn down the power of the device.
+You might be shocked to know that the new iPad’s and 5 and 6-S iPhone now have body heat sensors in them and when they sense you are breaking the “safety rules” in the setting part of your device they automatically turn down the power of the device.
 This is proof that the manufacturers know the dangers of their wares.
 They just do not want you knowing it as well.

 Make the decision to change your health!

 Molecule behavior is not restricted to humans alone; redox chemistry is fundamental to all life forms.
 This principle should illuminate current misconceptions, how technology has gone wrong and what steps we need to take to sustain life on earth.
 Man alone has the choice of staying too long at the industrial party, of continued overpopulation and mismanagement of our environment, of contaminating our spaceship we call earth.

 We also can change our behavior by altering our choices when we become informed of how incredibly important the redox potential in our cells is to wellness.
 We cannot and should not expect an “external deity” to intervene in this mess!
 Without individual empowerment, the human herd will march nose to tail into oblivion at the cliff’s edge.
 This is how important your redox potential is, whether you realize it or not.